-Some argue there is US precedent for this type of transfer, with Ronald Reagan's administration in 1985-86 reportedly winning the freedom of US hostages in Beirut in exchange for arms destined for Iran.
+Some argued at the time that there was a US precedent for this type of transfer, with Ronald Reagan's administration in 1985-86 reportedly winning the freedom of US hostages in Beirut in exchange for arms destined for Iran.

-Some US lawmakers have complained the swap breaches a law that Congress should be given 30 days' notification before Guantanamo Bay detainees are released.
-The White House says it took the chance to free Sgt Bergdahl in "unique and exigent circumstances".
+Some US lawmakers complained at the time that the swap breached a law that Congress should be given 30 days' notification before Guantanamo Bay detainees are released.
+The White House said it took the chance to free Sgt Bergdahl in "unique and exigent circumstances".

 The US has a long-standing policy not to negotiate with those it deems terrorists and the prisoner swap has drawn criticism - especially from conservatives.

-Republican Senator John McCain told the BBC the swaps "threatened" US security, as the detainees released were too dangerous to be walking free, and would put other US military lives at risk.
-Other lawmakers have called for a inquiry into the administration and military's decision making process.
+Republican Senator John McCain told the BBC in 2015 that the swaps "threatened" US security, as the detainees released were too dangerous to be walking free, and would put other US military lives at risk.
+Other lawmakers called for an inquiry into the administration and military's decision making process.

-But Mr Obama is publically unapologetic for the swap.
+But President Obama remained publicly unapologetic for the swap.

 Did the releases help the wider peace process?